 VA small business loans are financing options designed to support veteran-owned businesses.
 While the U.S. Department of Veterans Affairs doesn’t provide VA small business loans, these loans are available from multiple sources, including traditional banks and online lenders.
 They may feature lower interest rates or eligibility requirements designed to make them accessible for veterans.

-Many loans have specific business requirements as well.
+Many loans have specific business requirements, as well.
 It’s common to require that the business be located and operating in the United States.
-Some loans also have specific requirements for the amount of time that the business has been in operation, and may require that the business be at least a year old.
-Businesses may also need to meet income requirements, often starting at $120,000 in revenue per year.
+Some loans also have specific requirements for the amount of time that the business has been in operation, and may require that the business be at least six months old.
+Businesses may also need to meet income requirements, often starting at $100,000 in revenue per year.
 The business may need to be entirely veteran-owned or the majority of the business may need to be veteran-owned.